• Skip to primary navigation

 Shoulder:

-Muscular, well attached at withers and set smoothly on the chest wall.
+Muscular, well attached at withers and set smoothly on the rib cage.
 Point of shoulder behind brisket extension.

 • Sharp or steep withers